brain-bzh/introduction-to-ai/README.md

 [You may find here the link for the Labs](https://mee-labs.gitlab-pages.imt-atlantique.fr/intro2ai/)

+The communication for the course happens on Discord!

 ## What is expected for the Final Project

 Short version: **Exploration of different AI approaches to your task (different according to your modality).**